RFC North Sea - Med has a unique contact point for requesting international capacity: the one-stop shop (OSS).

 How to apply for capacity ?

-All request for capacity have to be made through the web application Path Coordination System (PCS).
-This RNE tool handles the pre-coordination process between applicants and the coordination process with infrastructure managers/allocation bodies.
+All requests for capacity have to be made through the web application Path Coordination System (PCS).
+Via this RNE tool, the pre-coordination process between applicants and the coordination process with infrastructure managers/allocation bodies, under coordination of the C-OSS, is handled.

 If you are not already a user of PCS and wish to use it, please contact firstname.lastname@example.org